juliocesar-io/PLA-Net/README.md

     --output_file example/output_predictions.csv
 ```

-## Local Notebook Inside Docker Container
+## Jupyter Notebooks Experiments

-You can also run inference and training experiments with PLA-Net locally using a notebook.
-In the project folder, run the following command:
+The notebook [PLA-Net-Local.ipynb](https://github.com/juliocesar-io/PLA-Net/blob/main/notebooks/PLA-Net-Local.ipynb) contains the code to run inference and training experiments with PLA-Net.

+In the project folder, run the following command if you are using a docker container:

 ```bash
 docker run \